Insper/mlops/content/modules/16-data-versioning/dvc.md

 !!! exercise "Question!"
     Create a private repository to be used in the experiment and clone it on your machine.

+    !!! info ""
+        If you create a public repository the `dvc` will also work!
+It's just a recommendation that it be a private repository.

 !!! danger "Important!"
     Access the repository folder and work from there!